LiminLi-xjtu/MMOSurv/README.md

 $ source activate survival_analysis

-# Data and Preprocessing
+# Data Download

 The TCGA dataset are publicly available and can be obtained from: https://www.cancer.gov/ccg/research /genome-sequencing/tcga.
+We downloaded genomic data and survival data using the R package TCGAbiolinks.

+Enter the R environment

+$ setwd()

+$ source ()

+and Preprocessing

  We put raw data (gene/microRNA expression data and clinical data) of some cancer patients in the Data_preprocessing/Origin_Data directory .

 #### cd MMOSurv/Data_preprocessing